qh96/qh96/README.md

 My name is Hao Qin and I'm a software engineer!
 <a href="https://www.linkedin.com/in/haoq96/" target="blank"><img align="center" src="https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg" alt="haoqin" height="20" width="20" /></a>

-👨‍💻 I've spent a good amount of time woking on back-end and front-end engineering, mostly building features and taking care of architectures for client facing products and enterprise software.
+👨‍💻 I've spent a good amount of time woking on back-end and front-end engineering, mostly building features and taking care of architectures for server-side products and enterprise software.

 ### 🏢 Internship